Bibliography

 article

 Dumville, David N., “St. Patrick in Cornwall?
-The origin and transmission of Vita tertia S. Patricii”, in: Klar, Kathryn A., Eve E. Sweetser, and Claire Thomas (eds.), A Celtic florilegium: studies in memory of Brendan O Hehir, Celtic Studies Publications 2, Lawrence, Massachusetts: Celtic Studies Publications, 1996.
+The origin and transmission of Vita tertia S. Patricii”, in: Kathryn A. Klar, Eve E. Sweetser, and Claire Thomas (eds), A Celtic florilegium: studies in memory of Brendan O Hehir, 2, Lawrence, Massachusetts: Celtic Studies Publications, 1996.
 1–7.

 1995